 The table below sets forth our summary unaudited pro forma condensed consolidated financial information for the year ended December 31, 2015.
 The summary unaudited pro forma condensed consolidated financial information gives pro forma effect to the Transaction as if it occurred on January 1, 2015.
 This offering is not contingent on the closing of the Transaction.
 Therefore, the pro forma financial information herein is only relevant if the Transaction is consummated.
 The pro forma adjustments are based upon available information and certain assumptions that we believe are reasonable; however, we can provide no assurance that the assumptions used in the preparation of the unaudited pro forma condensed consolidated financial information are correct.
-The summary unaudited pro forma condensed consolidated pursuant to the Securities Act, is based on assumptions and is presented for illustrative and informational purposes only and does not purport to represent what our actual financial position or results of operations would have been had the Transaction actually been completed on the date indicated and is not necessarily indicative of our results of operations as of the specified date or in the future.
+The summary unaudited pro forma condensed consolidated financial information has not been prepared in accordance with Regulation S-X, promulgated pursuant to the Securities Act, is based on assumptions and is presented for illustrative and informational purposes only and does not purport to represent what our actual financial position or results of operations would have been had the Transaction actually been completed on the date indicated and is not necessarily indicative of our results of operations as of the specified date or in the future.